SimaoQuintela/SimaoQuintela/README.md

 ### Hi there 👋
-My name is Simão Quintela and currently I'm studying Computer Science at Universidade do Minho 💻<br>
+My name is Simão Quintela and I'm a Computer Science student at Universidade do Minho 💻<br>
 My first contact with programming was right before I went to university and I loved everything I've learned so far!<br>
 I'm a young boy who like to study, play some video games and listen to music.<br>
 Hope you enjoy my work :))